How to Replace a Heating Element in an Electric Water Heater

 If necessary, remove the thermostat cover from the thermostat.
 Make sure to disengage the attachment point linking the thermostat to the heating element.

 Loosen the screws holding the wires to each of the two terminal screws and disconnect the circuit wires.

 Drain the Water Heater

 To drain the water heater, run a garden hose from the drain spigot on the water heater to a floor drain.
 Open the drain valve and drain water from the water heater tank.

 Remove the Heating Element

-Remove a screw-in type heating element by turning the element counterclockwise with a socket wrench and 1 1/2-inch socket.
+Remove a screw-in-type heating element by turning the element counterclockwise with a ratchet wrench and 1 1/2-inch socket.
 Some repair kits come with a socket that fits the heating element.
 Remove the gasket that seals the heating element to the water heater tank.

 How to Install a New Heating Element

 The new heating element can be installed immediately after you've tested and removed the old faulty heating element (see above).

 Make sure the replacement element has the correct voltage and wattage rating for your water heater.
 You can find this information on the flange or terminal block of the heating element or on the water heater’s data plate.